ZacDair/EMBC_Release/README.md

 # EMBC - Stress Detection Challenge

 ## The resulting publication can be found on Arxiv
-"Classification of Stress via Ambulatory ECG and GSR Data", by Zachary Dair, Muhammad Muneeb Saad, Urja Pawar, Samantha Dockray, Ruairi O'Reilly
+"Classification of Stress via Ambulatory ECG and GSR Data",
+Zachary Dair, Muhammad Muneeb Saad, Urja Pawar, Samantha Dockray, Ruairi O'Reilly
 [Arxiv preprint available](https://arxiv.org/abs/2208.04705)
 Awaiting inclusion in the book associated with this challenge organised by the Compwell Group.